zsofiasomlai/pbx-group-security/content/challenges/management/challenge-recruiting.md

 ---
-title       : The Challenge of Recruiting
-key: MA-CR
-level       : three
-difficulty  : hard
-skills      : Leadership, Team Bulding area : Management
+title       : Challenge of Recruiting key         : MA-CR level       : three difficulty  : hard skills      : Leadership, Team Bulding area        : management
 ---
 How would you build a high performing team?